ChangLabSNU/VaxPress/docs/source/user_guides.rst

 To accomplish optimization successfully, certain amount of mutation rate is necessory.

-When running *Vaxpress* without *LinearDesign* initialization, using default value for initial mutation rate (``0.1``) won't be a problem since the evolution starts from the highly unoptimized sequence.
+When running *VaxPress* without *LinearDesign* initialization, using default value for initial mutation rate (``0.1``) won't be a problem since the evolution starts from the highly unoptimized sequence.
 When initial mutation rate is high, the program will search through